-In Definition 1, follow(e) is defined using non-disjoint unions for the case of $e^$ , and that does not allow an exact counting.
-Broda et al. [4] presented a new recursive definition without non-disjoint unions which yielded an exact generating function for the number of transitions of the Glushkov automaton (for regular expressions).
+In Definition 3, follow(e) is defined using non-disjoint unions for the case of $e^$ , and that does not allow an exact counting.
+Broda et al. [BMMR12b] presented a new recursive definition without non-disjoint unions which yielded an exact generating function for the number of transitions of the Glushkov automaton (for regular expressions).
 Since $E{0,k,l}(z)$ corresponds to lower bounds for the number of expressions e s.t. out(e) = 0, here we use a slightly simplified version and obtain an upper bound for the size of follow(e).
-Our approximation Fol(e)of the follow(e) set is given by the recursive definition below, where there is no need to distinguish between a and e expressions.
-We have, with $Cross(e, f) = last(e) \otimes first(f) \cup last(f) \otimes first(e)$ .
-The corresponding generating functions satisfy the following equations,
+Our approximation Fol(e) of the follow(e) set is given by the recursive definition below, where there is no need to distinguish between e and e expressions.
+We have,